 There are also rules to prevent you from claiming a loss on the sale of a security if you purchase the same security within 30 days before or after the sale – even if the purchase is in a different account.

 Mutual Fund Distributions:

 If you decide to sell a mutual fund, you will want to do so before the record date for year-end distributions.
-Most mutual funds distribute ordinary and capital gain dividends to shareholders between October and December.
+Most mutual funds distribute ordinary and capital gain dividends to shareholders between October and December (mostly in December).
 These distributions are essentially an accounting entry for income and net capital gains.
 These distributions do not increase the value of the investment – only the tax bill to the shareholders!

 For the same reason, if you plan to invest in a mutual fund that has an impending distribution, don’t buy until after the dividend record date or you will be buying a tax liability with no economic benefit.

 If you are a cash-basis taxpayer, you can deduct any purchases charged to your bank credit card (not a store charge card) by year-end.
 If you anticipate any major purchases (equipment, furniture, etc.), there are several provisions that will allow you to deduct up to 100% of the cost in the year purchased rather than depreciating the cost over several years.

 If you itemize deductions (only if deductions are greater than the Standard Deduction of; Single $13,850, Married Filing Joint $27,700 and Head of Household $20,800), get your payments in by December 31st but keep in mind that you may not always get an incremental benefit by accelerating an expense.

 - Qualified medical expenses are deductible to the extent the total exceeds 7.5% of your adjusted gross income (AGI).
 If that one additional medical expense is not going to be enough to push you over the 7.5% of AGI threshold, there is no benefit to accelerating it into 2023.